-Despite many cons, the pros are much more valuable so I will give it a shot.
+Despite the many cons, the pros are much more valuable so I will give it a shot.

-Unfortunately, my first attempt at being freelancer failed miserably.
+Unfortunately, my first attempt at being a freelancer failed miserably.

 I created an Upwork profile where I wanted to advertise my superior SQL skills.
-Spent 2 hours polishing each part of my profile, hit submit button and anticipated approval process.
+Spent 2 hours polishing each part of my profile, hit the submit button, and anticipated the approval process.

 I was wrong.
 The day after I got a rejection mail stating, that my skills are not adding any value into an existing database of freelancers.

 Anyway, I won’t give up easily and I will try other less restrictive freelancing portals next month.